 Derived from a clinical quality CT scan, this SPL Liver Atlas features the liver, liver vasculature, other large vessels, and abdominal organs.

 The Liver Atlas is a joint project between the Department of Radiology, Boston Medical Center and the Surgical Planning Laboratory, Brigham and Women’s Hospital, Harvard Medical School.
+The project was initiated by Dr. Kitt Shaffer, Vice-Chair for Education in Radiology at BMC, and Dr. Sonia Pujol, Director of 3D Slicer Training & Education.
 The atlas was derived from a computed tomography (CT) scan, using semi-automated image segmentation and three-dimensional reconstruction techniques.
 The data set consists of the original CT scan, a set of detailed label maps (including liver segments), a set of three-dimensional models of the labeled anatomical structures, and an anatomical model hierarchy.

 SPL: Surgical Planning Laboratory, Department of Radiology, Brigham and Women’s Hospital, Harvard Medical School, Boston, MA, USA.